garrysjh/bigbblog/src/content/blog/shadcn1.md

 ```

 For example, shadcn-ui requires the user to import components that are installed/copy-pasted with `npx shadcn-ui@latest add accordion`, and the code is now part of your source code.

+## shadcn vs other UI libraries

+One common point of comparison I noticed with shadcn was that it was always compared to Mantine.
+I haven't had experience with Mantine, but it seems to be a component library, similar to shadcn, and I will most likely look into it in the future.

 ## My Experience